SoftwareAG/c8y-docs/content/reference/auditing-bundle/audit-record-collection.md

     }

 In case of executing range queries on audit logs API, like query by dateFrom and dateTo, audits are returned in order from the last to the latest.
-It is possible to change the order by adding query parameter "revert=true" to the request URL.
+It is possible to change the order by adding query parameter "revert=false" to the request URL.
+An example request would be: "<<url>>/audit/auditRecords?dateFrom=2019-09-01&dateTo=2019-09-06T08:26:42%2B02:00&revert=false".

 ### DELETE - delete an collection of auditRecords